Joseph Estrada: Economy

+Human rights

+In August 1998, Estrada signed the Comprehensive Agreement on Respect for Human Rights and International Humanitarian Law (CARHRIHL), which was drafted under President Fidel Ramos.
+Estrada, on December 28, 2000, signed the Rome Statute establishing the International Criminal Court.

+There were 26 reported cases of enforced disappearances during the Estrada presidency.

 Corruption charges and impeachment

 In October 2000, Ilocos Sur governor Luis "Chavit" Singson, a close friend of Estrada, alleged that he had personally given Estrada ₱400 million as the payoff from jueteng, a grassroots-based numbers game, hidden in a bank account known as "Jose Velarde", as well as ₱180 million from the government price subsidy for the tobacco farmers' marketing cooperative after Estrada ordered a full-blown investigation into Chavit Singson's alleged misuse of millions of pesos in public funds.
+Cockfighting magnate Atong Ang, a marketing consultant for the Philippine Amusement and Gaming Corporation (PAGCOR) and a close associate of Estrada, was also accused by Singson of acting as an intermediary in Estrada's transactions involving money from jueteng.

+In the 2004 Global Transparency Report by Transparency International, Estrada, together with Ferdinand Marcos, made it into the list of the World's All-Time Most Corrupt Leaders in the World.
+Estrada was listed tenth and was said to have amassed between $78 million to $80 million.

+Impeachment trial

 Singson's allegation caused controversy across the nation, which culminated in the House of Representatives' filing of an impeachment case against Estrada on November 13, 2000.
 House Speaker Manny Villar fast-tracked the impeachment complaint.
-The impeachment suit was brought to the Senate and an impeachment court was formed, with Chief Justice Hilario Davide, Jr. as presiding officer.
+The motion to impeach Estrada was endorsed by 115 Congress representatives, which is more than one-third minimum required votes to impeach Estrada.
+The impeachment suit was brought to the Senate and an impeachment court was formed, with Chief Justice Hilario Davide Jr. as presiding officer.
 Estrada pleaded "not guilty".

 This was the first time the Filipino public witnessed, through radio and television, an elected president stand in trial and face possible impeachment with full media coverage.
 During the trial, the prosecution presented witnesses and alleged pieces of evidence to the impeachment court regarding Estrada's alleged involvement in jueteng.
 The existence of secret bank accounts which he allegedly used for receiving payoffs was also brought to the fore.

-In the 2004 Global Transparency Report, Estrada made it into the list of the World's All-Time Most Corrupt Leaders in the World.
-He was listed tenth and was said to have amassed between $78 million to $80 million.[1]
-Also making it to the list from the Philippines was Ferdinand Marcos, who ended up second in the list as he was said to have embezzled between $5 billion to $10 billion during his 21 years as president from 1965 to 1986.
+On the evening of January 16, 2001, the impeachment court voted not to open an envelope that allegedly contained incriminating evidence against Estrada as it was not part of the impeachment complaint.
+The final vote was 11–10 to keep the envelope closed.
+The prosecution panel (of congressmen and lawyers) walked out of the impeachment court in protest of this vote.
+The 11 senators who voted not to open the envelope are known as the "Craven Eleven."